link2wales.co.uk -

 Gold Blend – formed when Sean Keegan (bass,voc) (ex Jets, Flooky), and Delwyn Williams (gtr,voc) (ex Smokestack, Inkerman, Red Wine), who had been playing as a duo, teamed up with Rory Keegan (keys) (ex Jets, Flooky) to form a 3 piece.
 Later joined by Bryn Vivien (voc).
 Delwyn left to form Reflex

-Goldingay, James - Former member of Slouch, Jude the Obscure & Stale Elvis.
+James Goldingay – Former member of Slouch, Jude the Obscure & Stale Elvis.
 Later member of 50.Grind who released a national Xmas single ‘Gotta Catch Them All‘ (2001) which got 30-1 odds from William Hill of being the Christmas No.1

 Golwg – Welsh language magazine which was published every Thursday, by Cwmni Golwg Ltd of Llanbedr Pont Steffan.
 Director-Editor is Dylan Iorwerth.
 Editor (1997) Huw Prys Jones.
 The magazine was relaunched on May 25 1997, with new design & larger format.
 Available from Welsh language shops & some newsagents like W.H.Smith.

-Goodfellas - (1996- ) Commitments styled 11 piece show band, formed during meetings at the Ponderosa, Buckley during Jam Nights (1994-97) hosted by Foghorn Leghorn (now The Sofa Kings).
+Goodfellas (1996- ) Commitments styled 11 piece show band, formed during meetings at the Ponderosa, Buckley during Jam Nights (1994-97) hosted by Foghorn Leghorn (now The Sofa Kings).
 Constantly changing line-up mainly feat: Charlie (voc, harp) and Sandy Sanderson (gtr).
 Other members at one time or another have incl Rob Davies (keys) (now Sofa Kings), Si Thomas (drms) (now Institute), backing vocalists Philippa K and Amy (now Vixen), Vaughn (bass), Chris Hooker (drms), (ex-Insanity Beach).
 Lead singer Charlie is also partly responsible for the Graig-Aid festival. of Air Guitar, Nidd & Friends

 Good Syrs – Deeside band (c2009), feat; Dion (voc,gtr), Jai (voc,gtr), John (bass), Roy (drms). (website)

-Gotti – Llandudno band (formed 2003), feat; Chris Yates (voc,gtr) (ex Pocket Venus, Supermania, Lemon Sole, Slide), Dyfed Roberts (gtr) (ex Gwacamoli, Pocket Venus), Mauve Brown (bass) (ex Static, also Hogchild), Steve Flavell (drms) (ex Static, also Hogchild).
-Played debut (and only?) gig 31.03.04 at Blu, Rhyl
+Gotti – Llandudno power-indie band (2003-04), feat; Chris Yates (voc,gtr) (ex Pocket Venus, Supermania, Lemon Sole, Slide), Dyfed Roberts (gtr) (ex Gwacamoli, Pocket Venus), Mauve Brown (bass) (ex Static, also Hogchild), Steve Flavell (drms) (ex Static, also Hogchild).
+Played debut (and only?) gig 31.03.04 at Blu, Rhyl.
+Rec 3 track demo, inc tracks Lullaby and Love.

 Grams – band feat; Mark Thatcher (ex (ex Llwybr Cyhoeddus, Route 66, now of Deadline)